asdaa/Clustering-algorithms/readme.md

 Datasets from: http://cs.uef.fi/sipu/datasets/ (spring 2017).
 Included in repository for convenience.

 # Instructions for running
+You can build the project with Gradle, or by do executing `javac Clustering.java` in the source folder (in which case the class files will be dumped in the same directory).

-Execute in output directory: java Clustering <input file> <number of clusters>
+Run by executing: `java Clustering <input file> <number of clusters>` in whichever directory the class files are located.
+Or alternatively, take a look at "run kmeans.bat" file.

 Additional options: